DioxusLabs/docsite/docs-src/0.4/en/CLI/configure.md

 [web.watcher]

-# when watcher is triggered, regenerate the `index.html`
+# when watcher trigger, regenerate the `index.html`
 reload_html = true

-# which files or dirs will be monitored
+# which files or dirs will be watcher monitoring
 watch_path = ["src", "public"]

 # include `assets` in web platform